megancarney/nbd/README.md

 | ------------- | ------------- |
 | `xattr -d -r com.apple.quarantine /Users/auser/Applications/Google Chrome.app`  | `xattr -d -r com.apple.quarantine /Users/anotheruser/Applications/Google Chrome.app` |

 These two commands are functionally the same, the only difference is the username.
-We shouldn't label this as anomalous activity.
+We shouldn't treat this as new activity.

 Here's another example of an temporary directory created by `/usr/sbin/installer` when .pkg files are installed.